Is Companion Airfare Really Worth It?

 Too Good to Be True?

 Before we read the fine print and run the actual numbers, common sense will tell us many of these offers smell fishy right off the bat.
-For example, a while back Kodak was running this offer which touted complimentary companion airfare simply for making a $50 purchase.
+For example, a while back Kodak was running an offer which touted complimentary companion airfare simply for making a $50 purchase.

 Red Flag #1: Only a $50 purchase?!